sim2realAI/sim2realAI.github.io/_posts/2019-01-01-welcome-to-sim2real-AI.markdown

 However, simulators have their limitations too --- simulating complicated real world phenomenon is still an open research problem.
 Therefore, it is important to understand various critical aspects of simulations in the context of real world transfer *e.g.*

 * How good are the contact models in a physics engine and what approximations are they making?
-* What level of rendering quality do we need to able to transfer results to real world?
+* What level of rendering quality do we need to be able to transfer results to real world?
 * What are the strengths and limitations of ensemble methods (*e.g.* domain randomisation)?
 * What can simulators faithfully simulate?
 What are their limitations?
 * Which simulator, given the parameterisation it uses (*e.g.* [generalised or maximal coordinates](/assets/img/GeneralisedVsMaximal.jpg) [cite](https://www.cc.gatech.edu/classes/AY2014/cs7496_fall/slides/Lagrangian.pdf)), might be more fitting to a given task and which is the fastest?